UWSEDS/uwseds.github.io/projects.md

 folder of the project repository)
 * Completeness of the setup.py script

-**ALL INFORMATION MUST BE POSTED TO YOUR REPO BY 10AM PDT THURSDAY DECEMBER 14.**
+**ALL INFORMATION MUST BE POSTED TO YOUR REPO BY 10AM PDT THUESDAY JUNE 5, 2018.**